Nooshant/Questions/IQ.md

 - Apart from first Level cache and second, can we use other cache.
 - What is the need of microservices.
 - What is lambda ?
+- How many cache ? and Can we have external cache ?

 # NETWEST